 Penzance: where to stay in Cornwall for day trips

 Close to Lands End, Penzance is a larger town on Cornwall’s south coast.
 There are quite a few accommodation options available in this beachfront town, making it a great place for families.
 There are also plenty of bars, restaurants, and shops, so it’s a good place for a social stay!
-Near to Penzance are attractions like St Micheal’s Mount and Pendennis Castle.
+St Michael’s Mount is also close to Penzance.

 Things to do in Penzance